Annual Self-Assessment Procedures Policy Number and Last Update(01.07.02e/08-2015)

 - Delegate directors train staff of their centers on the self-assessment procedures during each of their delegate pre-service training weeks, immediately preceding their opening dates (mid-May through mid-July).

-- The DHS Board, at its June meeting, discusses the general plan for the self-assessment, adding their recommendations for the best tool and schedule, and approving the policy.
+- The DHS Board discusses the general plan for the self-assessment, adding their recommendations for the best tool and schedule, and approving the policy.

 - The first Policy Council meeting of the season is held in June.
 Meetings always take place in Springfield because it is centrally located 2 1/2 to 3 1/2 hours from all centers.
-The distance between the two farthest-situated centers (Del Valle in Oswego and Migrant Education in Cobden is 450 miles.)
-Hoopeston parents, who come from Texas to begin work the Monday after the fourth of July, are sometimes not able to attend the June meeting.
-At the August meeting of Policy Council the grantee director discusses with members: the purpose of the self-assessment, the self-assessment plan, the role of Council members in self-assessment, the tools available and board and staff recommendations regarding those, and the schedule for the summer.
-Parents are asked to vote for the most convenient time, before families leave the state, for them to participate in the review of the grantee office.
-(The self-assessment of the DHS grantee central office involves review of DHS personnel, program governance, monitoring, and fiscal files, and interviews with grantee staff and board members.)
-The Policy Council will be requested to approve or disapprove the entire Self-Assessment Plan, including the tool to be used.
+With Policy Council, the grantee director discusses with members: the purpose of the self-assessment, the self-assessment plan, the role of Council members in self-assessment, the tool to be used.
+The Policy Council will be requested to approve or disapprove the entire Self-Assessment Plan.

 - Delegate directors present the self-assessment procedures at their August or September Board and Policy Committee meetings, discuss the process, and ask for volunteers to take part in the agency review.
 They contact community members, including staff of Region V Head Start programs, to request their participation.

 - During August and September, delegate directors organize their self-assessment teams (staff, board members, parents, and community members), and provide them training on the tool, the policy, the Self-Assessment Plan, and the planning process.
-Directors set dates for their self-assessments, which may take place over the course of a 10-day period.
-Dates are coordinated to allow grantee staff to participate in each review.
+DHS staff sets dates for self-assessments, which may take place over the course of a 10-day period.

 - Grantee staff leads the review of each delegate and partner, during September and October, the final months of the centers' seasons.
 They meet with each team before they begin the review, to reach a general agreement of the interpretation of the tool, to modify it if necessary and to assign segments for completion.